MaMoMeMo

 We danced to this same song at Glen’s wedding 18 years ago, a touch point.

-When I reach for reasons to remember why I love this man it might be the father-daughter dance that I’ll look back on.
-The father-daughter dance signifies connection between the past and the future and serves as a visual representation of the enduring bond between them.
+But when I reach for reasons to remember why I love this man, it will be the father-daughter dance that I’ll recall.
+Signifying connection between the past and the future, this dance serves as a visual representation of the enduring bond between them.
 It symbolizes something of the strength, support, and love that has guided her throughout her life.
-In marrying Jordan I believe she’s choosing not to settle for anything less.
+In marrying Jordan, I believe she’s choosing not to settle for anything less.
 Lily chose the song Vienna by Billy Joel for her father-daughter dance.

 Slow down you’re doing fine